Quant-3K/QTStoicAgent/README.md

 * **Action Diversity:** At each step, the agent is offered a wide range of actions—from "pure" strategies (only resources) to balanced and conservative ones.
 This ensures that the agent's choice is meaningful and not merely a result of a lack of alternatives.
 * **Termination Conditions:** The simulation has three termination conditions that reflect different types of collapse: resource depletion, critical population loss, and an irreversible metabolic deficit.
 This allows for the analysis of not only the system's success but also the nature of its failure.

+This project is licensed under the Quant-Trika License v1.0 (see LICENSE file).